 Picture by Authority Dental under CC 2.0 license

-When you come in, the dentist will first try to identify why your breath smells the way it does.
+When you come in, the dentist will first try to identify the cause of your breath odor.
 The best bad breath remedy may be providing you with more specific oral hygiene instructions for your mouth.

 If he or she detects a cavity, a filling will be performed.
 In the case that the decay has reached the pulp, you may also need root canal treatment.

-Scaling and root planing is recommended if the issue at hand is periodontitis.
-If your case is serious, you may be referred to a periodontist or receive a prescription.
-The latter may also happen if the cause is another dental problem such as dry mouth.
+Scaling and root planing are recommended if the issue at hand is periodontitis.
+If your case is severe, you may be referred to a periodontist or be prescribed treatment.
+The latter may also happen if the cause is another dental problem, such as dry mouth.

 It may also be that no problem is detected.
 Your dentist will likely recommend a follow-up with your primary health care provider.
 The problem may be somewhere else.